Yesterday was the big Japanese Language Proficiency Test day. These are my JLPT N1 reflections for the December 2012 JLPT.

 The language knowledge section of the N1 test has kanji readings, using vocabulary correctly, putting scrambled sentences in order, and fill-in-the-blank grammar.

 Naturally, the N1 kanji were much higher level and less common than those on the N2 test.
-I literally guessed on all of the vocabulary questions, except perhaps one, so I think this will be the section that I get the lowest score on.
+I literally guessed on all of the vocabulary questions, so vocab should be my lowest score.

 For me, the reading section of the test was the easiest overall.
 I wasn’t able to get to the last few questions, but if I improve my reading speed and probably more importantly, if I don’t waste time on things such as accidentally filling in bubbles I don’t mean to, then I probably could get close to perfect on this section.